Baylor vs. Texas College Football Odds, Plays and Insights - NewsBreak

 - Baylor is 5-0 against the spread and 5-0 overall in games when it puts up more than 29.6 points.

-- This year, the Bears have five turnovers, six fewer than the Longhorns have takeaways (11).
+- The Bears have five giveaways this season, while the Longhorns have 11 takeaways .

 - Find the latest spread and moneyline odds for Baylor at SISportsbook .